FLEX-Community

 \[\text{P2P}_t = \text{PV}^{\text{consumed}}_t - \text{PV}^{\text{self}}_t\]

-This calculation is in src/models/community/scenario.py.
+This calculation is in src/models/community/scenario.py and src/models/community/model.py.

 2. Aggregator Battery Optimization Profit (LP)